Revelations: Lessons from Nora Ephron -- write it down, share it

 Her candor and transparency lived up to her professional philosophy that everything in life is a copy-contender; that the best stories are written from real life - even the embarrassing, twisted and heart-wrenching.

-And later, it was her fiction novel, "Heartburn," that encouraged me to dust off my own novel, and start writing it again with fearless Ephron-like vengeance.
+And later, it was "Heartburn" that encouraged me to dust off my own novel, and start writing it again with fearless Ephron-like vengeance.

 Had we ever met, and had a chance to sit down and enjoy a conversation together (something I sort of hoped would happen one day in a "Win a date with Nora Ephron" kind of way), I would have told her what an inspiration her life has been for me.
 And had we ever met, I would have told her how many women she's likely encouraged and inspired simply from her own willingness to translate her real life moments into "copy."